TylerLeonhardt/AutoRest-PowerShell-Nodejs-Demo/README.md

-# Simplify testing of REST APIs using PowerShell and AutoRest
+# Simplify testing of REST APIs and auto-generating code using AutoRest

-[A talk](https://www.meetup.com/Seattle-Web-App-Developers-Group/events/259603088/) I gave at the Seattle Web App Developers Group meetup on April 10th, 2019.
+Auto-generate code!

 ## Prereqs